Editor's pick โ pillow

 - Can regular pillows stacked up help acid reflux?

 - Stacked pillows are generally not effective for GERD management.
 They compress under body weight, cause the head to tilt forward, and frequently shift during the night.
-They elevate the head but not the upper torso, which means the stomach-to-esophagus angle is not substantially improved.
+They improve the head but not the upper torso, which means the stomach-to-esophagus angle is not substantially improved.
 Clinical guidelines recommend inclined body positioning, not head-only elevation.

 - Does sleeping on your left side help acid reflux?